cfsfguyet787856/Minecraft-Server-Finder/README.md

   marking a host as unreachable and how often to reattempt connections.
 - **VPN cycling** – enable Mullvad integration to rotate exit IPs on a schedule when running long scans.
+- **Proxy pool** – edit `mcsmartscan/mullvadproxyips.txt` to point at the SOCKS5
+  hosts you want to rotate through; the GUI automatically scales concurrency to the number of healthy proxies and exposes live health telemetry.

 ## Development Tips

 - The repository is pure Python, so standard tools such as `black`, `ruff` or `mypy` can be adopted easily.
-- The modular `mcsmartscan` package can be imported into your own projects if you want to reuse the IP generators, storage layer or Mullvad integration.
+- The modular `mcsmartscan` package can be imported into your own projects if you want to reuse the IP generators, storage layer, SOCKS proxy pool or Mullvad integration.
 - Contributions are welcome!
 Please open an issue or pull request describing the enhancement or bug fix you have in mind.